 Vapour Transfer Assist (Onshore Tanker Loading and Unloading)

 Carbon dioxide recovery is another application for which Roots Systems has supplied various blower packages.
-Hydrogen can be reacted with ‘captured’ carbon dioxide to produce methanol; converting a waste product into a fuel.
+Hydrogen can be reacted with ‘captured’ carbon dioxide to produce methanol, converting a waste product into a fuel.

 ‘Routine flaring’ is the burning and venting of natural gas that is considered to be unprofitable, such as ‘associated petroleum gas’ (APG), which is the gas found with deposits of petroleum.
 The burning of this gas in the atmosphere is both wasteful of a valuable resource and harmful to the environment.
-Routine flaring has been carried out since the first oil well was dug back in 1859 and, unfortunately, it is still routine in many parts of the world.
+Routine flaring has been carried out since the first oil well was dug back in 1859, and, unfortunately, it is still routine in many parts of the world.
 The World Bank estimated that, in 2021, 144 billion cubic metres of natural gas were burned in this way.
 A flare-gas recovery system, which includes a train of two compressors, takes the gas from the flare-gas knock-out drum, cools it and removes unwanted contaminants such as hydrogen sulphide.
 Roots Systems supplies blower packages for the first stage in the compressor train.
-Some of the recovered gas can used for fuel on site whilst the rest is piped to the refinery.
-Where this is not possible it is re-injected back into the oil well.
+Some of the recovered gas can be used for fuel on site, whilst the rest is piped to the refinery.
+Where this is not possible, it is reinjected back into the oil well.

 Case study